Latest posts

 When Size Stops Being an Advantage Large nations often assume that sheer volume ensures survival.
 They trust in their populations, economies, and geographic depth to absorb shocks.
 Yet the last decade has demonstrated that abundance can conceal fragility.
 Critical systems fail not from external invasion but from slow corrosion of coordination and trust.
 Small states…

-We launched The Resistance Hub Podcast on Spotify to make the art and theory of resistance accessible to everyone.
+We launched The Resistance Hub Podcast to make the art and theory of resistance accessible to everyone.
 Too often, these conversations are by elites, for elites.
-While policy-facing content is important, our brand is designed for everyday people — those who need to understand how these forces shape their lives.
-With 39 episodes…
+While policy-facing content is important, our brand is designed for everyday people, the ones who need to understand how these forces shape their lives.
+The show runs weekly on…

 The Power of Symbols: Why Iconography Matters in Resistance Movements